-Fair value of the forestry block has been determined by independent registered valuation at 30 June 2021.
+During the year the forestry block was sold to Quayside Mystery Valley Limited (see note 17).
+In 2021 fair value of the forestry block has been determined by independent registered valuation.
 Fair value has been determined by using the income approach (Discounted Cash Flow) by assessing the net present value of estimated future costs and revenues pertaining to the standing tree crop, using a discount rate of 7.5%.
 The fair value measurement is categorised as a Level 3 fair value based on the inputs for the assets which are not based on observable market data (unobservable inputs).
 Notable reasons for the increase in the tree crop value in the last 12 months are as a result of higher long-term log price assumptions, based on forecast market conditions and the maturing of the crop.